GraniteGobbler/de2-project/README.md

 Then you can check volatage of battery and if its suitable for measurement.

-- 4,2 - 4,1V battery is fully charged
+- 4,2 ~ 4,1V battery is fully charged
 - 3,7 battery is charged halfway
 - <2,5V battery is discharged

 &nbsp;

-2. If it's suitable you can press the <font color="green">green button</font> to start the measurement.
+2. If it's suitable you can press the green button to start the measurement.
 <p align="center">
   <img src="img/150f92d110eb5226-photo.JPG" width="500" alt="Green button detail img"/>
 </p>

-3. After few second an internal resistence is shown on display.
-Other values are shown throughout the measurement.
+3. After few seconds the internal resistence is shown on the display.
+Other values are shown throughout the whole measurement.
 <p align="center">
   <img src="img/17620b9d4dcf60ed-photo.JPG" width="500" alt="OLED detail img"/>
 </p>